 Vice Chairman of Hanoi People's Committee Duong Duc Tuan has just agreed with the proposal of departments and branches to demolish the "Shark Jaw" building.
-After demolishing "Shark Jaw", this area will be oriented to become underground space, at the same time expanding Dong Kinh - Nghia Thuc Square.
+After demolishing "Shark Jaw", this area will be oriented to become underground space, while expanding Dong Kinh - Nghia Thuc Square.

 W-hoang ha 1.jpeg

-The "Shark Jaw" building is built on a land area of over 300 square meters.
+The "Shark Jaws" building was built on a land area of more than 300 square meters.
 Photo: Hoang Ha

 According to VietNamNet reporters, the "Shark Jaw" building was built on the site of an old tram factory, overlooking Dong Kinh Nghia Thuc Square and has a panoramic view of Hoan Kiem Lake.

-The “Shark Jaw” building was designed by architect Ta Xuan Van, started in the early 1990s and completed in 1993.
-The building is located on a plot of land of about 310 square meters.
-The building has 6 floors, of which floors 2 to 5 are restaurants, cafes, the 6th floor has a panoramic view of Hoan Kiem Lake.
+The “Shark Jaw” building, designed by architect Ta Xuan Van, began construction in the early 1990s and was completed in 1993.
+The building is located on a plot of land of approximately 310 square meters.
+The building has 6 floors, of which floors 2 to 5 are restaurants and cafes, and the 6th floor has a panoramic view of Hoan Kiem Lake.

-The history of the “Shark Jaw” building is closely associated with the Hanoi tram industry.
+The history of the “Shark Jaw” building is closely linked to the Hanoi tram industry.
 Specifically, after its completion in the 1990s, this building was the Hanoi tram operating station.
-In 2004, the Hanoi Tram Enterprise merged with Transerco (a state-owned enterprise under the Hanoi People's Committee), and the “Shark Jaw” building was managed and operated by Transerco.
+In 2004, the Hanoi Tram Enterprise merged with Transerco (a state-owned enterprise under the Hanoi People’s Committee), and the “Shark Jaw” building was managed and operated by Transerco.

-“After a period of time when Hanoi no longer had the sound of electric cars, the Hanoi Electric Vehicle Enterprise merged with us to change its bus operation model.
-The “Shark Jaw” building has been changing its business and service model for more than 20 years,” said a Transerco leader.
+“After a period of time when Hanoi no longer had the sound of electric cars, the Hanoi Electric Vehicle Enterprise merged with us to change the bus operation model.
+The “Shark Jaw” building has changed its business and service model for more than 20 years,” said a Transerco leader.

 W-hoang ha 3.jpeg

-After removing the "Shark Jaws", Hanoi will expand the space of Dong Kinh - Nghia Thuc Square.
+After demolishing the "Shark Jaws", Hanoi will expand the space of Dong Kinh - Nghia Thuc Square.
 Photo: Hoang Ha

-Speaking with VietNamNet reporters, many urban architecture experts supported the plan to demolish the "Shark Jaw" building and relocate some agencies east of Hoan Kiem Lake of the Hanoi People's Committee.
+Speaking with VietNamNet reporters, many urban architecture experts support the plan to demolish the "Shark Jaw" building and relocate some agencies east of Hoan Kiem Lake of the Hanoi People's Committee.

-Experts also said that no more construction should be built in the Hoan Kiem Lake area and its vicinity.
-Hanoi needs to coordinate with the authorities to relocate constructions that affect the landscape of Hoan Kiem Lake.
+Experts also said that no more constructions should be built in the Hoan Kiem Lake area and its vicinity.
+Hanoi needs to coordinate with the authorities to relocate the constructions that affect the landscape of Hoan Kiem Lake.
 At the same time, expand the public space around Hoan Kiem Lake.

-'Shark Jaw has been criticized since its construction, it should be demolished to make room for Hoan Kiem Lake'
+'Shark Jaw has been criticized since its construction, it should be demolished to make way for Hoan Kiem Lake'

-'Shark Jaw has been criticized since its construction, it should be demolished to make room for Hoan Kiem Lake'
+'Shark Jaw has been criticized since its construction, it should be demolished to make way for Hoan Kiem Lake'

 Architect Tran Huy Anh said that the "Shark Jaw" building has received many negative comments since its completion in the 1990s.
 Therefore, he supports demolishing this building, reserving land for public space at Hoan Kiem Lake, and expanding Dong Kinh - Nghia Thuc Square.